Q. Are your background images photos of actual places in West Virginia?

 A. Typically they don't.
 We're all trained in ways to diffuse confrontational situations, and we've been quite successful at doing so.

-The few situations in which one of our process servers might choose to carry a firearm would be if we were notified in advance that the party to be served had vicious dogs, may be mentally unstable, or had threatened to do physical harm to anybody who tried to serve him.
+The few situations in which one of our process servers might choose to carry a firearm would be if we were notified in advance that the party to be served had vicious dogs, may be intoxicated, is a habitual hard drug user, is mentally unstable, or had threatened to do physical harm to anybody who tried to serve him.

 Q. If State Court Services is unable to serve my legal document will I still be charged?

 A. Yes.
 Typically it's more work to handle to conclusion a document that we were unable to serve than one that we were able to serve.
-It normally takes more attempts at different times of day and/or on different days of the week, especially in cases where the intended recipient is trying to evade service.
+It normally takes more attempts at different times of day and/or on different days of the week, especially in cases where the intended recipient keeps an irregular schedule or is trying to evade service.
 Often additional efforts such as automated or in-person address research or validation may be required.

 Unfortunately, private process servers have no legal authority to demand identification from anybody at the serve location.
 It's always helpful if the client can provide us with a photo or at least a description of the person to be served.